ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   Tempted by the valleys mirth
   Water trickles from beneath the earth
   Crystal clear, cool and sweet
-  Reaching to quench the thirsty feet.
+  Reaching to quench summers heat.

   The winterbourne ripples with pride
   The valley green on either side